HPMRG/HPMRG.github.io/content/featured/book_publications.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

+title = "Books"
-title = "Featured Publications" subtitle = ""
+subtitle = ""

 [content]